gkampitakis/go-snaps/README.md

 can identify which tests are being skipped and parse only the relevant tests for obsolete snapshots.

+## Running Tests on CI

+When `go-snaps` detects that it runs on CI it will automatically fail when snapshots are missing.
+This is done to ensure new snapshots are committed alongside the tests and assertions are successful.

+> `go-snaps` uses [ciinfo](https://github.com/gkampitakis/ciinfo) for detecting if it runs on CI environment.

 ## No Color

 `go-snaps` supports disabling color outputs by running your tests with the env variable